Go Back Up

 Challenges of finding coverage for employees in different states

-With the rise of remote work following the COVID-19 pandemic, many workers are located outside of an organization’s home state.
-While hiring these workers helps you find top employees nationwide, it can pose problems when offering a group plan.
+Many organizations operate multi-state workforces.
+With the rise of remote work following the COVID-19 pandemic, many workers live outside of an organization's home state.
+While hiring these workers helps you find talented employees nationwide, it can pose problems when offering a group plan.

-State-specific minimum participation requirements and other state regulations can make finding a policy that works for your entire workforce difficult.
+State-specific minimum participation requirements and other state regulations can make it difficult to find a policy that works for the entire workforce.
+This can mean managing multiple health plans at once.

 Alternatives to group health insurance coverage

-Traditional group medical insurance was the standard option for businesses of all sizes for decades.
+Traditional group medical insurance plans were the standard option for businesses of all sizes for decades.
 In recent years, however, many organizations have switched to more flexible alternatives.
 These alternatives may better suit the needs of your organization and your workers.

 Self-insured plans

-One alternative to a traditional group plan is a self-insured plan, also called a self-funded group plan.
+One alternative to a traditional group plan is a self-insured plan, also called a self-funded plan.
 With this type of health insurance, you assume all the financial risks of providing the benefit to your staff.
-You pay for each employee’s out-of-pocket expenses instead of paying premiums to a carrier.
+You pay for each employee's out-of-pocket expenses instead of paying premium rates to a carrier.

 Some benefits of offering a self-insured plan include being able to customize the plan to fit your particular needs, having complete control over the benefit, and being exempt from ERISA regulations.